ajv-validator/ajv/docs/codegen.md

 The motivations for this change:

 - doT templates were difficult to maintain and to change, particularly for the occasional contributors.
-- they discouraged modularity within validation keywords code and also led to implicit dependancies between different parts of code.
+- they discouraged modularity within validation keywords code and also led to implicit dependencies between different parts of code.
 - they had risks of remote code execution in case untrusted schemas were used, even though all identified issues were patched.
 - ES6 template literals that are now widely supported offer a great alternative to both ASTs and to plain string concatenation - this option was not available when Ajv started.